 Naturally it is important to note that a device on its own does nothing.
 Appropriate coverage and the parameters used are crucial in terms of safety and effectiveness.
 For this reason the person operating the device is the most important factor....

 Your own body through its own fat!

-The sort answer is no and sometimes it is required to remove a 'mole' which in reality is a cancer that may lead to metastases.
+The short answer is no and sometimes it is required to remove a 'mole' which in reality is a cancer that may lead to metastasis.